-This is definitely one of the most popular questions I get asked, and it is probably because it involves a lot of commitment, and that is…
+This is one of the most popular questions I get asked, probably because it involves a lot of commitment, and that is…

 Paola, what are your favorite color recommendations from X brand?